Featured Image: iStock/Halfpoint

 In Africa, the internet bandwidth grew at a pace of 46% from 2016 to 2020, which has been the most rapid globally.
 Asia came at a close second, with a 40% increase for the same period.

 Stronger and speedier internet connections helped us get so much work done during the pandemic.
 Compared to pre-pandemic figures, video calling experienced a surge of 80% globally.
-From work to learning, and from friends to family, video calling supported our online education, virtual meetings, and even online award shows.
+From work to learning, and from friends to family, video calling supported our online education, virtual meetings, and even online award shows so long as we managed to avoid screen flickers, unresponsive touchscreen, sound troubles, and other technical woes on our devices.

 According to a report from the Internet Society, video conferencing applications such as Zoom saw a 10X increase in their usage in countries like Sri Lanka, Nepal, and Afghanistan.
 Closer to home, video calling through Microsoft’s Teams grew 1,000% in March of 2020 alone, reported by the tech giant.
 The most commonly used video calling apps during the pandemic have been FaceTime, Zoom, and Google Duo.
 In fact, Google Meet and Google Duo, reported to have hosted a staggering over 1 trillion minutes of video calls.